firmata/protocol/spi-proposal.md

 A byte array of data received from the SPI slave device in response to the transfer.
 Used for both `SPI_TRANSFER_REQUEST` AND `SPI_READ_REQUEST`.

-**sequence**

-The sequence byte specifies which part of a sequence the reply corresponds to.
+The **sequence** byte specifies which part of a sequence the reply corresponds to.
 Helps ensure reply matches request.

 ```
 0 = single transfer (no sequence)
 1 = start sequence (1st part of sequence)
 2 = 2nd part of sequence
 3 = 3rd part of sequence, etc...
 ... up to 100, after 100, wrap back to 1
 127 = end sequence
 ```